 The global financial crisis of 2007-2008 has called into question our modelling of the role of financial intermediaries in the economy.
 The financial sector, far from being a veil, plays a key role in the transmission and amplification of shocks and in driving fluctuations in aggregate risk.
 The precise mechanisms by which this happens are still debated.
 In particular, understanding the underlying forces driving endogenous systemic risk, the concentration of risk in some balance sheets and the interactions between monetary policy and financial stability are key issues.
 A long tradition of scholars such as Fisher (1933), Minsky (1977) and Kindleberger (1978) argued that financial sector expansions and contractions are important drivers of fluctuations in economic activity and financial stability.
-Kaminsky and Reinhart (1999), Reinhart and Rogoff (2009b) and Gourinchas and Obstfeld (2012) among others show that financial crises tend to be preceded by a rapid expansion of credit.
+Kaminsky and Reinhart (1999) and Reinhart and Rogoff (2009b) among others show that financial crises tend to be preceded by a rapid expansion of debt.
 Schularick and Taylor (2012) study the long run dynamics of money, credit and output over the period 1870-2008 and find that financial crises tend to be "booms gone bust".
+Our paper is distinct from the recent macro-finance literature in two main ways: we focus on the endogenous dynamics of the boom phase of the financial cycle and we show the importance of heterogeneity in risk-taking to explain the boom, systemic risk build ups and fluctuations in risk premia.
+In addition, our model features a risk-taking channel of monetary policy.